Dhruv454000/Gesture-detection-and-replication/README.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/84905312/137737225-d7042753-2c49-4165-bd6c-4f676d3c7b18.gif)

 ## Future work
-* To update the project with new approaches and add more gestures
+* We would like to add more gestures and while replicating it on coppeliasim we can keep some particular target and try to reach that with help of gesture detection.
+Also we can add some text in coppeliasim to describe which gesture was detected at that movement.

-* To do more research on CNN approach.
+* We could make a gesture controlled game.
+Not yet thought but could try in future.

 ## Troubleshooting